-Your first year as a small business owner can be challenging.
+Your first year as a business owner can be challenging.

-You will face obstacles.
-You will face competition.
+You will face obstacles and you will face competition.

 Not everyone succeeds.